Colic In Babies: Symptoms, Causes, Treatment, And Remedies

 • Air ingestion: Babies tend to consume a lot of air through their mouths while consuming milk or crying.
 This air ingestion may cause discomfort, making them colicky.

 • Allergies: It is believed that food allergies may cause colic in babies due to the uncomfortable symptoms they cause.
 For instance, a baby could be allergic to the cow’s milk protein present in the formula.
-In this case, the baby might cry a few hours after milk consumption (7).
+In this case, you may notice the baby cry after feeding or a few hours after milk consumption (7).
 If an exclusively breastfed infant has cow milk protein allergy, dairy products in the mother’s diet can cause infantile colic.

-• Lactose intoleranceiXA condition in which the body is unable to digest natural sugar called lactose, leading to digestive problems.
+• Lactose intoleranceiA condition in which the body is unable to digest natural sugar called lactose, leading to digestive problems.

 • Caregiver’s stress: A baby may sense the primary caregiver’s stress or depression and respond to it through uncontrolled crying.